itpartnersillinois/studyabroad/registration.md

 | Spring Break | GFR, GSP, GCR, GIT	  | TBD         | TBD         | 4           |
 | Summer       |                      | TBD         | TBD         | 3           |
 | Summer       |                      | TBD         | TBD         | 4           |

+All of our Education Abroad programs are associated with a six-week, online course: EDUC 499